How far could a £250,000 pension pot go?

 - 15 minutes

-We cannot answer all those questions here, but what we can do is consider some of the initial options you have with a total pension that’s worth £250,000.
+We cannot consider all these factors here, but what we can do is look at some approaches you can take with a total pension that’s worth £250,000.

 1. Leave the money where it is

-3. Withdraw all of the money piece by piece over time.
+3. Withdraw all of the money gradually over time.

 Option 1: Do not withdraw

-Once you have gone through the other options and got an idea of how much income £250,000 could pay, you might be very tempted to leave your money where it is for a while longer.
+Once you have considered the range of available options and have an idea of how much income £250,000 could pay, you might be tempted to leave your money where it is for a while longer.

 This leaves your money invested where it has the potential to grow (or fall) in value.